By Michael J. Solender

 Major championships mean major parties, and PGA Championship Week in Charlotte is no exception.
 Check out the Players ParTEE on Tuesday, Aug.
 8, beginning at 7:30 p.m. at Quail Hollow.
 This eighth annual event welcomes the players to Charlotte while benefitting Caddy for a Cure and Cool Kids Campaign.
 Find out more by visiting playerspartee.com.

 Looking for a little celebrity edge?
 Don’t miss the Tee Party at Phillips Place on Wednesday, Aug.
-9. A night of festivities that culminates in a performance by headliner Darius Rucker runs from 6 to 11 p.m.
-Peruse the rest of the party offerings at phillipsplacecharlotte.com.
+9. A night of festivities that culminates in a performance by headliner Darius Rucker runs from 6 p.m. to 11 p.m.
+The 6th Annual Tee Party is a private event.
+For more information, visit 6800 Phillips Place Court or phillipsplacecharlotte.com.

 The Major Rager brings a night of music, featuring Umphrey's McGee and Moon Taxi, to Charlotte Symphony Park on Thursday, Aug.
 10. The event benefits the Charlotte Symphony Orchestra.
 Find out more at fwbpro.com.